LionelMorgado/ScrumTemplate/README.md

 # ScrumTemplate
-Template to implement scrum project management
+Template to implement scrum project management.
+It is used by project "Scrum".